-The B.S in Economics prepares students for the job market and graduate school by providing broad and deep training in the field of economics itself and by developing one's skills in critical thinking and analysis.
-Economics majors develop the aptitude to operate in a wide range of business entities and to succeed in graduate programs in business, social science and law.
+The Bachelor of Science (B.S.) in Economics prepares students for the job market and graduate school by providing broad and deep training in the field of economics itself and by developing one's skills in critical thinking and analysis.
+Economics majors develop the aptitude to operate in a wide range of business entities and to succeed in graduate programs in business, social science, and law.
 Graduates of economics exhibit strong scores in the graduate entrance examinations across the board.
 Course work includes both theory and application and is designed to build and develop student assessments of the world through an economics lens.
-As a long-standing field in academe, economics has extensive ties to mathematics, statistics, and philosophy as it pertains to economic, social, business and political environments.
-Students trained in economics are particularly strong candidates for jobs in business functions requiring strategic thinking, analytical skills, writing and presentations.
+As a long-standing field in academe, economics has extensive ties to mathematics, statistics, and philosophy as it pertains to economic, social, business, and political environments.
+Students trained in economics are particularly strong candidates for jobs in business functions requiring strategic thinking, analytical skills, writing, and presentations.
 Industries that highly value the undergraduate degree in economics include banking and finance, economic journalism, law, business, government service, and non-university teaching.

-Transition from a LCOB pre-major to a major happens following (a) completion of all common prerequisites with a minimum grade of C or higher in each course; and (b) completion of 50 earned hours of courses with a minimum FGCU GPA of 2.0.
+Transition from a LCOB pre-major to a major happens following (a) completion of all common prerequisites with a minimum grade of C or higher in each course; and (b) completion of 50 earned credits with a minimum FGCU GPA of 2.0.

 For timely degree completion, FTIC (First Time in College) students are expected to complete the following:

 - MAC 1105 with minimum grade of B (or relevant accelerated credit or placement exam), ECO 2023 or ECO 2013 with minimum grade of C, one additional common prerequisite, and an overall 2.4 FGCU GPA within one calendar year from admission

 - Four common prerequisites by the end of the third semester (excluding summer) from admission